BielRoig/hfeb-guide/content/docs/matchup-spread/stasis.md

 Here you have to play around cards like:

 - **Fire // Ice**;
-- **Pyroclasm**;
+- **Pyroclasm**.
-- any other red removal or tempo effects.

 These cards can easily turn your creatures into a 2-for-1 for the opponent.
 For example, playing two mana creatures on the board can look correct to develop mana, but if the opponent answers with Fire // Ice or Pyroclasm you can lose both time and resources.

-Against U/R Stasis, then, you shouldn't commit creatures unnecessarily. **Birds of Paradise**, in particular, is often a more fragile resource than it seems.
-If Stasis resolves, Birds can be used only once before staying tapped; it isn't a permanent source of mana like **Wall of Roots** can be.
+Against U/R Stasis, then, you shouldn't commit creatures unnecessarily. **Birds of Paradise**, in particular, is often a more fragile resource than it seems: not only if Stasis resolves it can be used only once, but also a perfect removal target.

 In many spots, holding Birds in hand can have more value than playing it right away.
 It can become a discard target for Survival, a post-removal resource, or a way to avoid exposing yourself to a 2-for-1.